Package 'stratallo'

 f(x1,,xH)=h=1HAh2xhf(x_1,\ldots,x_H) = \sum_{h=1}^H \frac{A^2_h}{x_h}

-subject to
+over R+H\mathbb R_+^H, subject to

-h=1Hxh=n\sum_{h=1}^H x_h = n
+h=1Hxh=n,\sum_{h=1}^H x_h = n,

-mhxhMh,h=1,,H,m_h \leq x_h \leq M_h, \quad h = 1,\ldots,H,
+mhxhMh,h=1,,H,m_h \leq x_h \leq M_h, \qquad h = 1,\ldots,H,

 where n>0,Ah>0,mh>0,Mh>0n > 0,\, A_h > 0,\, m_h > 0,\, M_h > 0, such that mh<Mh,h=1,,Hm_h < M_h,\, h = 1,\ldots,H, and h=1Hmhnh=1HMh\sum_{h=1}^H m_h \leq n \leq \sum_{h=1}^H M_h, are given numbers.
-The minimization is on R+H\mathbb R_+^H.
+Inequality constraints are optional and may be omitted.

 Usage